Priyadarshini-U/TWU_Bibilioteca_Priyadarshini/README.md

 ##Project Description

-    Library Manangement System that supports book check-in, check-out and other related functionality
+    Library Manangement System that supports bookDetails check-in, check-out and other related functionality

 ##Dependencies